Alexandra Barbulea

 The name combines two powerful symbols:

-Sophya, from the Greek σοφία, wisdom.
-It is deep knowledge, that which comes from life, from experience, from awareness.
+Sophya , from the Greek σοφία , wisdom .
+It is profound knowledge, that which is born from life, from experience, from awareness.

 These two archetypes together make me believe that only through self-knowledge can we truly be reborn.
 And each time we do so, we become truer, more whole, freer.